pergus/netbox-zabbix/README.md

   Exception: Failed to soft delete zabbix host 11537: No host with host id '11537' found in Zabbix No the jobs should not cause an exception.
 But a warning as result.

-* Rename 'host' in Interfaces to zconf?
+* Rename 'host' in Interfaces to zabbix_config?

 * CF that excludes a machine from appearing in NetBox only.